utorque/TSM_MachLeData-FlightPred-TeamOVBC/README.md

 **Before running above command, make sure local FastAPI Server is running (see section below)**

 ### Use cases
-o test different scenarios, the following parameters can be modified before execution:
+To test different scenarios, the following parameters can be modified before execution:
 - DATA_DRIFT (False/True): Simulate artificial data drift for the current week
 - CONCEPT_DRIFT = (False/True): Simulate artificial concept drift for the current week
 - CURR_WEEK [7-13]: Fix the current week